 I have a hard time differentiating between work and play since I’ve always been paid to do that which I enjoy.
 I love learning about new things and since there’s always more to learn in the technology field, I love it!

 I guess a problem with hobbies is that they don’t pay and my work pays me to have fun also.
 So when I get a chance, I read fiction, non-fiction, biography, spiritual concepts, politics, online news, and the like.
 Did I mention bicycling and saving the planet for our kids?

-Writing is something I always mean to get back to, and I will.
+Writing is something I always meant to get back to, so I did.
 I’ve had a one-act play, Major Breakthrough, produced three times (once in the Big Apple even!) and written an unproduced full-length film.
-Lately I’ve focused on short stories and samples of some of my writing (technical writing too) can be found by clicking here.
+Lately, I’ve focused on short stories and samples of some of my writing (technical writing too) can be found by clicking here.
 For my acting resume and headshot, click here.
-(230 Kb PDF)

 And, yes, I’m a tenor.
 It shakes me up and it rattles my brain.
 My wife, Cindy Pitcher (aka love of my life), is a beautiful alto and we share a love of music and satisfy that craving by singing in our choir and cantoring in our church.
 I also play enough piano to quasi-accompany myself, but that’s it.
-Since we don’t really have too much time to act any more, singing satisfies that performance need.
+Since we don’t really have too much time to act anymore, singing satisfies that performance need.

 Along the way I’ve also earned these certifications:

 - Member – IAPWE | International Association of Professional Writers & Editors

 - IBM Certified Application Developer – Lotus Notes and Domino 6/6.5